Disco Romancing: Chart performance

-In France and Spain the single was out in early February 2011, via iTunes.

 Live performance

 The first ever performance of the song was on "Liber la Vacanta" a Romanian TV show, where the music video premiered.

 Elena performed "Disco Romancing" at "Neatza cu Razvan si Dani" and "Acces Direct" (Antena 1 shows) and at the "Bucharest Days".
 She has performed it on the New Year coverage of Pro TV.
 The variation of the song for the live performances was adapted to Elena's former style - more Latino, with some merengue beats.
 The song was also covered and performed by Inna during her 2011 French tour INNA en Concert.